ungleich/cdist/docs/src/cdist-integration.rst

 of hosts. `manifest` is a path to initial manifest.
 For other cdist options default values will be used.

+In case of cdist error :strong:`cdist.Error` exception is raised.

 Examples
 --------